kur1an/AMITH/README.md

 # Caesar Cipher Encryption/Decryption

-This Python script implements the Caesar Cipher algorithm for encrypting and decrypting text messages.
+This is a simple Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+Users can input a message and a shift value to perform encryption and decryption

 ## Usage

-To encrypt or decrypt a message, run the `caesar_cipher.py` script and follow the prompts.
+The program will prompt you to choose whether you want to encrypt or decrypt a message, and then ask for the text and the shift key.

 ## Features